-Applications for the Qualified Non-Profit Pool/CHDO Pool must include the following documentation:
+Qualified Non-Profit Pool/CHDO Pool must include the following documentation:

-- IRS 501(c)(3) or 501(c)(4) Determination Letter of non-profit organization; - Articles of Incorporation and Bylaws of non-profit organization; - CHDO approval letter from participation jurisdiction if applying as a CHDO, and evidence that one of more employees of the CHDO has demonstrated development experience; - Non-profit Participation Information as required by the Application; - Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee; and - A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the Non-Profit or CHDO to apply for LIHTCs under the 2022-2023 QAP in partnership with another entity (if applicable) to develop and own the affordable rental housingapplication for LIHTC under the 2021 QAP, developing and owning the resulting housing, and the partnership with another entity (if applicable). - 2.
+- IRS 501(c)(3) or 501(c)(4) Determination Letter of non-profit organization; - Articles of Incorporation and Bylaws of non-profit organization; - CHDO approval letter from participation jurisdiction if applying as a CHDO, and evidence that one of more employees of the CHDO has demonstrated development experience; - Non-profit Participation Information as required by the Application;

+- Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee; and - A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the Non-Profit or CHDO to apply for LIHTCs under the 2022-2023 QAP in partnership with another entity (if applicable) to develop and own the affordable rental housing. - 2.
 Rehabilitation Pool: Applications proposing only the acquisition and rehabilitation of existing housing. - 3.
 New Construction Pool: All other applications, including adaptive reuse. - 4.
-4. Metropolitan and Rural: LHC will award approximately half of each Pool to the following Parishes and half to the other 56: Caddo; Calcasieu; East Baton Rouge; Jefferson; Lafayette; Orleans; Ouachita; St. Tammany, - 5.
+Metropolitan and Rural: LHC will award approximately half of each Pool to the following Parishes and half to the other 56: Caddo; Calcasieu; East Baton Rouge; Jefferson; Lafayette; Orleans; Ouachita; St. Tammany. - 5.
 Qualified Disaster Area Pool: The Qualified Disaster Area Pool will be used to allocate the Qualified Disaster Amount.
 The Corporation intends to reserve Disaster Zone Credits for developments in proportion to the damage to affordable rental housing units sustained in such parishes from the Hurricanes of 2020.
-For projects in the Qualified Disaster Area, the maximum reservation will be \$7501,000,000 in Disaster Credits.

-56. Remainder: LIHTCs not awarded due to inadequate requests among eligible applications will shift to Metropolitan or Rural within their respective Rehab or New Construction Pool.
-Except for LIHTCs in the Qualified Non-Profit Pool/CHDO Pool, all remaining pool balances will collapse into a statewide pool.

-7. Reprocessing Sub-pool: LHC will allocate LIHTCs in the Reprocessing Sub-pool to projects that have previously received an allocation of LIHTCs from a Credit Ceiling prior to 2022-2023 and which have not closed and have experienced cost increases due to market or other conditions beyond the control of the Taxpayer and/or the general contractor.
+For projects in the Qualified Disaster Area, the maximum reservation will be \$1,000,000 in Disaster Credits. - Remainder: LIHTCs not awarded due to inadequate requests among eligible applications will shift to Metropolitan or Rural within their respective Rehab or New Construction Pool.
+Except for LIHTCs in the Qualified Non-Profit Pool/CHDO Pool, all remaining pool balances will collapse into a statewide pool. - Reprocessing Sub-pool: LHC will allocate LIHTCs in the Reprocessing Sub-pool to projects that have previously received an allocation of LIHTCs from a Credit Ceiling prior to 2022-2023 and which have not closed and have experienced cost increases due to market or other conditions beyond the control of the Taxpayer and/or the general contractor.
 QAP reprocessing guideline will apply to any request by a Taxpayer with a prior allocation of LIHTCs for the portion of the 2022-2023 Credit Ceiling reserved for such cost increases.
 If additional LIHTCs or other funding sources are insufficient to fill the funding gap caused by cost increases due to market conditions beyond the control of the Taxpayer and the general contractor, the allocation of LIHTCs to the project from a Credit Ceiling prior to 2022-2023 will be recaptured.